(1866-1936)

 Sullivan left Tewksbury to attend the Perkins School for the Blind in 1880, and underwent surgery to help improve her limited vision.
 Still, Sullivan faced great challenges while at Perkins.
 She had never been to school before and lacked social graces, which put her at odds with her peers.
 Humiliated by her own ignorance, Sullivan had a quick temper and liked to challenge the rules, which got her in trouble with her teachers.
 She was, however, tremendously bright, and she soon advanced academically.

-READ More: How to Enable Incognito Mode
+READ More: How to Fold Origami Balls

 Sullivan did eventually settle down at the school, but she never felt like she fit in there.
 She did develop close friendships with some of her teachers, including the school’s director Michael Anagnos.
 Chosen as the valedictorian of her class, Sullivan delivered a speech at her June 1886 graduation.
 She told her fellow students that “duty bids us go forth into active life.
 Let us go cheerfully, hopefully, and earnestly, and set ourselves to find our especial part.
 When we have found it, willingly and faithfully perform it; for every obstacle we overcome, every success we achieve tends to bring man closer to God.”